Skip to Content

 Moon Chile guidebook

-Within a red brick building characteristic of the neighborhood, Maison Italia 1029 ($147 USD double, $166 USD double with terrace) is a slick, modern choice of hotel.
+Within a red brick building characteristic of the neighborhood, Maison Italia 1029 ($188 USD double, double with terrace option available) is a slick, modern choice of hotel.

 Communal areas feature bold artwork and black-and-white photography, while bedrooms are all calming, muted hues.